Jackson Township, New Jersey: Media

-The Asbury Park Press provides daily news coverage of the township, as does WOBM-FM radio.
-The township provides material and commentary to The Jackson Times, which is one of seven weekly papers from Micromedia Publications.
+The Asbury Park Press provides daily news coverage of the Township, as does WOBM-FM radio.
+The Township provides material and commentary to The Jackson Times, which is one of seven weekly papers from Micromedia Publications.
 In addition, JTOWN Magazine provides news, sports and other local information.

 Sports

-In 2015, the Jackson Little League 12-year-old All-Stars won the state championship, and went on to the Mid-Atlantic Regional final where they lost to Red Land Little League from Pennsylvania who eventually won the U.S. Championship, but fell to the team from Japan in the 2015 Little League World Series.
+In 2015, the Jackson Little League 12-year-old All-Stars won the state championship, and went on to the Mid-Atlantic Regional final where they lost to Red Land Little League from Pennsylvania who eventually won the U.S. Championship, before falling to the team from Japan in the 2015 Little League World Series.

 In 2017, the Holbrook Little League All-Stars defeated Maryland 8–3, sending Holbrook to the 2017 Little League World Series.

 Government

 Local government

 Jackson Township adopted the mayor-council form of government under the Faulkner Act as of July 1, 2006.
 The township is one of 71 (of the 564) municipalities statewide governed under this form.
-The governing body is comprised of the mayor and the five-member township council, who are elected at-large on a non-partisan basis.
+The governing body is comprised of the Mayor and the five-member Township Council, who are elected at-large on a non-partisan basis.
 Council members serve four-year terms on a staggered basis, with either two or three seats coming up for election in even-numbered years as part of the November general election.
-The mayor is elected directly by the voters to a four-year term of office that comes up for election during the same year that two council seats are up for a vote.
-The Council selects a President and a vice president from among its members.
-Until 2006, Jackson Township was governed under the township form of government with a five-member township committee, whose members were elected directly by the voters in partisan elections to serve three-year terms of office on a staggered basis, with one or two seats coming up for election each year.
+The Mayor is elected directly by the voters to a four-year term of office that comes up for election during the same year that two council seats are up for a vote.
+The Council selects a President and a Vice President from among its members.
+Until 2006, Jackson Township was governed under the township form of government with a five-member Township Committee, whose members were elected directly by the voters in partisan elections to serve three-year terms of office on a staggered basis, with one or two seats coming up for election each year.
 In June 2011, the Township Council passed an ordinance shifting nonpartisan elections from May to November.

-As of 2024, the mayor of Jackson Township is Michael Reina, who was first elected in 2009 and whose term of office ends December 31, 2026.
+As of 2024, the Mayor of Jackson Township is Michael Reina, who was first elected in 2009 and whose term of office ends December 31, 2026.
 Township council members are Council President Jennifer L. Kuhn (2026), Council Vice President Scott Sargent (2026), Nino Anthony Borrelli (2024), Mordechai Burnstein (2024; appointed to serve an unexpired term) and Stephen M. Chisholm Jr. (2024).

 Mordechai Burnstein, president of the Jackson Republican Club and planning board member, was appointed to the township council in November 2023, replacing former councilman Martin Flemming III, who had resigned the previous month.

 In May 2020, Council President Barry Calogero resigned from office from his term expiring in December 2020.

 In January 2020, the Township Council appointed Martin Flemming III to fill the seat expiring in December 2020 that had become vacant following the resignation of Robert Nixon.
 Flemming resigned from the council in October 2023.